geekyabhi/resource-allocater/README.md

 - Responsible for interaction with the Docker daemon of the host system, managing instance creation, start/restart, and stop processes.
 - Implemented in Python.

-### Limitify Service:

-- Manages rate limiting of requests based on predefined rules.
-- Implemented in Golang.
-- Uses Redis for storing counts, etc.

 ### Notification Service:

 - Sends notifications via phone number or email triggered by other services.